bbauska/TUMx-DWAPNx/README.md

 visualization.js, which is where all the magic is going to happen.
 So, this is

-what we\'re going to get later from the API and then create a visualization.
+what we&apos;re going to get later from the API and then create a visualization.

 So, we have two very empty functions at the moment.
 The first one is the